curtispolic/superautodungeon/README.md

 - Feature complete mouseover and descriptions

 To Do in Rough Order:
-- Add 2 more classes (priest, archer)
+- Mana and priest healing animations
 - Add 2 or 3 more enemies (goblin, dark wizard, ogre)
 - Implement gold
-- Mana gaining animation
 - Make combat show the last round of combat
 - Party reordering
 - Selling units